Suica: Mobile Suica

 Since January 2006, a version called Mobile Suica (モバイルSuica, Mobairu Suika) was incorporated into mobile FeliCa wallet phones by Japan's mobile operators.
-This system includes Java applications to manage the Suica function in the mobile phone, to recharge the Suica stored in the mobile phone, review the stored value and perform other functions via the mobile phone.
+This system includes Java applications to manage the Suica function in the mobile phone, to recharge the Suica stored in the mobile phone, review the stored value and perform other functions via the phone.
 An enhancement for 2007 allowed for Suica charges to be added directly to the phone bill, eliminating the requirement to constantly add to and monitor the remaining balance.
-On May 23, 2011, JR announced debut of Mobile Suica app for Android Smartphones supporting Osaifu-Keitai.
-It was first launched by the carriers NTT DoCoMo and au, and now also offered by SoftBank Mobile and Willcom.
+On May 23, 2011, JR announced the debut of a Mobile Suica app for Android smartphones supporting Osaifu-Keitai.
+It was first launched by the carriers NTT DoCoMo and au, and is now also offered by SoftBank Mobile and Willcom.

-Like physical cards, Mobile Suica cards can also be charged when the remaining balance gets low.
-Other features supported by the mobile phone includes the ability to review past Suica transactions via the phone's display.
-Mobile Suica interacts with the FeliCa chip using Java technology.

 Since October 2006, it is possible to register for Mobile Suica using any major credit card.
 A limited e-money-only application called "Easy Mobile Suica" (which does not require a credit card) was also launched in late October 2006.

 Apple Pay

-On September 7, 2016, Apple announced that Suica cards could be added to Apple Pay in the Wallet app and used in the same way as a physical card.
+On September 7, 2016, Apple announced that Suica could be added to Apple Pay in the Wallet app and used in the same way as a physical card.
 This functionality was limited to devices purchased in Japan which included FeliCa support: iPhone 7 (model A1779 and A1785) and Apple Watch Series 2.
 With the release of the iPhone 8, iPhone X and the Apple Watch Series 3, and later, devices purchased anywhere in the world could be used with Apple Pay Suica.

-iOS 13 introduced support for creating a virtual Suica card from the Wallet app.

-iOS 15 introduced new Wallet app improvements and a dedicated category for adding Suica and other transit cards regardless of the device region setting.
+iOS 13, launched in 2019, introduced support for creating a virtual Suica card from the Wallet app. iOS 15, launched in 2021, introduced new Wallet app improvements and a dedicated category for adding Suica and other transit cards regardless of the device's region setting.

-Google Pay
+Google Wallet

-On May 24, 2018, Google announced that Suica cards could be added to Google Pay.
+On May 24, 2018, Google announced that Suica cards could be added to Google Pay (now Google Wallet).
 This functionality is limited to Android devices that have their Google Account's region set to Japan and which support Osaifu-Keitai, i.e. the phone must have been purchased in Japan, or be rooted (and have a FeliCa chip, as modern Google Pixel phones do) to enable this feature.